-Both internal and external pupils wishing to enter the sixth form will be expected to have met the same minimum academic entry requirements for the sixth form.
-These are that pupils will have achieved at least five 9-4 GCSEs.
-This must include English and Maths at Grade 4.
+Both internal and external pupils wishing to enter the Sixth Form will be expected to have met the same minimum academic entry requirements for the Sixth Form.
+These are that pupils will have achieved at least five 9-5 GCSEs, including English Language and Maths.
+Students who do not achieve a grade 4 in either English or Maths will be required to take a re-sit.
+Students cannot re-sit both English and Maths.

-In addition to the sixth form's minimum academic entry requirements pupils will need to satisfy minimum entrance requirements to the courses for which they are applying.
+In addition to the Sixth Form's minimum academic entry requirements, pupils will need to satisfy the prerequisites of the courses for which they are applying.
 If either internal or external applicants fail to meet the minimum course requirements, they will be given the option of pursuing any alternative courses for which they do meet the minimum academic requirements.
+To study a subject at A level, a grade 6 is required in that subject (or a similar subject for A level subjects which are not currently studied at GCSE).
+To study a BTEC award we require five higher grade passes (4-9), including GCSE English Language and GCSE Maths.

-Course requirements are published annually on the 6th form page of the school website - https://sspp.lincs.sch.uk/sixth-form-apply-and-enrol/
+Course requirements are published annually on the school's website.